-Work: Fedora Project Leader and
+Work: Ex-Fedora Project Leader and

-Distinguished Engineer at Red Hat
+Distinguished Engineer at Red Hat.

 Fedora Stuff: Fedora Discussion,